tom-a-c/mermaider/.github/ISSUE_TEMPLATE.md

 - [ ] Have I checked to make sure that this feature request has not already been filed?
 - [ ] Am I requesting the feature to the correct repository?

-## Current Behavior
+## Current Behaviour

-What is the current behavior?
+What is the current behaviour?
 Please provide enough information for the feature request to be accurately triaged including any additional context.

 ## Feature Request Description